PARATHEATRE TRAINING ~ ORIENTATION

 develop new works of experimental theatre.
 In Portland, OR.

--- to expand access to the internal landscape towards its full-bodied expression.
+-- to expand access to the internal landscape towards full-bodied expression.

 -- to increase flexibility of the physical, emotional, mental, and spiritual bodies

 -- to interact with others from a place of heightened autonomy and integrity

 -- to develop new techniques and skills in movement, vocalization, interaction

 THE 5-PHASE PHYSICAL WARM UP THAT STARTS EACH SESSION

 For more details on this Warm-Up process, click this